marcusjensen15/marcus-jensen-personal-site/README.md

 # README

-You can add users through the rails console using User.Create(user params)
+You can add users through the rails console using User.create!(input user params in long form here)

 Things you may want to cover: